Research/Areas of Interest:

 Jason Rife's research focuses on the navigation and control of autonomous vehicles and mobile robots.
 He joined the Tufts Department of Mechanical Engineering in 2007.
-Prior to arriving at Tufts, he served as a research associate in the Stanford University GPS Laboratory, where he investigated the integrity of GPS-based landing systems for aircraft.
-He received his Ph.D. from the Stanford University Aerospace Robotics Lab, studying animal-tracking with underwater robots.
+Prior to arriving at Tufts, he served as a research associate in the Stanford University GPS Laboratory from 2004-2007, where he investigated the integrity of precision aircraft approach and landing systems based on differential GPS.
+He received his Ph.D. from the Stanford University Aerospace Robotics Lab, studying animal-tracking applications using underwater robots.